KS-Vijay/Ethical-AI-Governance-Toolkit/README.md

 # Follow the instructions in MONGODB_SETUP.md to set up MongoDB Atlas
 # Copy env.example to .env and fill in your MongoDB connection string

+#Step 6: Set up Email Verification (Required for signup)
+# Follow the instructions in EMAIL_SETUP.md to configure Gmail for email verification
+# Create a .env file with your email credentials

-#Step 6: Run the api file
+#Step 7: Run the api file
 cd /api
 python app.py

-# Step 7: Start the development server with auto-reloading and an instant preview.
+# Step 8: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```